-Over the last 2 years, I’ve been slowly building my website agency SG Web Partners.
-Here are a few lessons I’ve learned along the way.
+Over the last 2 years, I have been building my business SG Web Partners.
+Here are a few lessons I have learned along the way.

-This title feels like a Elite Daily article but don’t worry hopefully this isn’t one of those large lists your BFF’s post on your Facebook wall.
-Over the last 2 years, I’ve been slowly building my website agency MG Web Partners.
+This title feels like an Elite Daily article but don’t worry hopefully this isn’t one of those large lists your BFF’s post on your Facebook wall.
+Over the last 2 years, I’ve been slowly building the web business SG Web Partners.
 There have been many ups and downs, but standing here today I’m proud of the work I’ve put in.
 Here are a few lessons I’ve learned along the way.

 1. Work.
 Work.
 Work.